 Be sure your dog is never left alone when chewing on anything in case a small part breaks off and you need to quickly remove it from it's mouth.
 And never leave a chew toy with him while crated for long periods of time.
 He may get bored and while destroying his toy, a portion of it could become lodged in his airway.
-We once happened by a dog tied up in his yard and while jumping about for attention, he would paw at his mouth.
-It turned out he had an old chicken bone caught on his back molar, so old in fact that it was green with decay.
-He allowed us to remove it and if you are wondering, we did speak with the owner.
+Once while passing by a rather large dog tied up in his yard and jumping about, we noticed he was continuously pawing at his mouth.
+He allowed us to invistigate and it turned out he had an old chicken bone caught on his back molar, so old in fact that it was green with decay.
+Once removed, we did speak with the owner.
 We cannot stress enough the importance of being present when your dog is chewing any object!

 Of our four dogs, only one ever seems to have an issue when eating raw bones and he will vomit up very small fragments (usually about the time one reaches REM sleep).
 So now, after giving him a raw bone, we follow up directly after with the cotton ball remedy .
 No more early morning retching and he has good teeth!

 Teeth and Age: The Merck Veterinary Manual lists some suggestions for aging dogs by their teeth but this is not always indicative of the dog's age and in many cases can be totally off as there are now more puppy mills than ever before and in this environment of low to no nutritional value, their teeth age quickly.
 A dog's diet plays an important role in keeping his teeth healthy.